Using the REST API

 This topic introduces the REST API and Swagger UI.

 Introduction to the REST API

+You can access API only over HTTPS.
 This topic explains how to submit your first request to the REST API.

 Using the Swagger UI

 The TrueSight Network Automation server provides a user-friendly interface to experiment with the REST API calls, known as the Swagger UI.
 Calls to the REST API can be made from any scripting or programming language that supports HTTPS, but the Swagger UI can be used from any browser without any programming effort on your part.
 This section describes how to use the Swagger UI.

 To access the Swagger UI